Colby, Wisconsin

 Colby is a city in Clark and Marathon counties in the U.S. state of Wisconsin.
 It is part of the Wausau, Wisconsin Metropolitan Statistical Area.
-The population was 1,852 at the 2010 census.
-Of this, 1,354 were in Clark County, and 498 were in Marathon County.
+The population was 1,952 at the 2020 census.
+Of this, 1,275 were in Clark County, and 677 were in Marathon County.
 The city is bordered by the Town of Colby, the Town of Hull, and the City of Abbotsford.
 Colby cheese was first created in Colby.

 History

 When the Wisconsin Central Railroad was building its line through the wilderness heading toward Lake Superior, it finished its 1872 construction season with rails completed to the site of today's Colby.
 The place was initially called "Section 53," but the railroad renamed the station in honor of Charles L. Colby, partner in the construction company that was building the railroad, and the son of the railroad's financier Gardner L. Colby.

-As early as 1962, the area was home to Colby-Abbotsford Airport, a private facility with a 2600ft runway running northeast–southwest and the remnants of a shorter northwest–southeast runway.
+As early as 1962, the area was home to Colby-Abbotsford Airport, a private facility with a 2600 ft runway running northeast–southwest and the remnants of a shorter northwest–southeast runway.
 The airport remained in operation as late as 1988, but has since been abandoned.

 Colby is the birthplace of Colby cheese.
 A historical marker in downtown Colby commemorates the development of Colby cheese by Joseph Steinwand in 1874.